 The good news is that it does not have to be so.
 With a brand-building approach, the probability of success increases significantly.
-Therefore, companies need to move away from an opportunistic approach regarding exports to a brand-building approach in order for their international expansion efforts to be sustainable and live up to the potential market opportunity available in that country.
+Therefore, companies need to move away from an opportunistic approach to a brand-building approach for their international expansion efforts to be sustainable and live up to the potential market opportunity available in that country.

 However, effective brand-building does not happen by itself.
 It’s a proactive, intentional and systematic process that requires an investment in brand-building as part of the overall business strategy.
 It is however not necessary for a brand owner to make a huge upfront investment in brand-building before turning it into a profitable business.
 Brand-building investments based on a pay-as-you-go model are viable as long as the market share aspirations and objectives are aligned to the pay-as-you-go model, and planning and execution are sharp to avoid waste in investment.